DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 Package tree view will be left as something for extensions.
 Session support most likely will happen.
 Everything else is necessary and required.

+## 2025-04-19

+Today was mostly spent on code decomposition and bug fixes.
+KsStreamTopology's monster-constructor was broken up into setup functions and some helper static functions were also created, namely for creating stylesheets for topology items.

+Coloring looks quite random, which is a sad sight to see, but there that is a consequence of using KernelShark's colors.
+Not much to do about that.
+A possible change would be somehow choosing colors independently.
+But that loses a connection to already existing context.
+Another change is using lines instead of blocks, but that loses "quick" check of what is currently visible (not as quick, unless one is good at remembering colors).
+Maybe instead of repeating "PU P#X L#Y", it could say "N#A-C#B-P#X" or similar.
+It would make the information clearer.
+It is not necessary to specify machine, since those are represented by color in KernelShark already and aren't really as important as a topology of a stream - which also means there isn't THAT big of a reason to display a machine column, though it is done for completeness.

+...

+Well, names were shortened to M, NN, C, PU for machine, NUMA node, core and processing unit respectively.
+This will be easy to understand and convey in the documentation anyway.
+PU tree leaves will have a prefix of '(NN X, C Y) ', cores will have a prefix of '(NN ) '.
+This is done to quicken lookup.
+Machines are, again, differentiable easily by color and most likely don't need to be included (might even be unnecessary as is).

+To be fair, maybe even the PU column is a little redundant - it's already connecting to the CPUs, so maybe all of this is unnecessary. the information is already there.

+...

+PU column was commented out after some deliberation if it is actually useful.
+Removing it brought more space and less color chaos to the topology widget.
+The machine column will stay - while not super useful, it is better to show off the topology as an actual tree and not a forest implictly connected.

+Goals:

+- Fix bugs, polish
+- Session support maybe
+- Clean up after yourself
+- Document it all